scramjetorg/scramjet/docs/multi-stream.md

 <a name="MultiStream+add"></a>

 ### multiStream.add(stream)
-Adds a stream to the MultiStream.
-If the stream was muxed, filtered ormapped, this stream will undergo the same transorms and conditions asif it was added in constructor.
+Adds a stream to the MultiStreamIf the stream was muxed, filtered or mapped, this stream will undergo thesame transorms and conditions as if it was added in constructor.

 **Kind**: instance method of <code>[MultiStream](#MultiStream)</code>